kamadorueda/alejandra/README.md

   Yet there are a few improvements to implement like:
   - Multiline strings indentation is missing `'' ... ''`.
-  - Multiline comments indentation is bugged `/* ... */`.
-  - And many more as community feedback drives.

   Style is negotiable at this moment.